Joe Powell (American football): First stint with Brigade

 On March 22, 2018, Powell was assigned to the Baltimore Brigade.

 Birmingham Iron

 Powell signed with the Birmingham Iron of the Alliance of American Football (AAF) for the 2019 season.

 Second stint with Brigade

 After the AAF suspended football operations, Powell was assigned to the Baltimore Brigade on April 7, 2019.

 St. Louis Battlehawks

 In October 2019, Powell was drafted by the St. Louis BattleHawks of the XFL in the 2020 XFL draft.
 He scored the first special teams touchdown in the second generation of the XFL on February 23, 2020, scoring on a 90-yard kickoff return, which featured a reverse that he received from Keith Mumphery.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+He had his contract terminated when the league suspended operations on April 10.

 Hamilton Tiger-Cats

 On April 13, 2020, Powell signed with the Hamilton Tiger-Cats.
-He was released on April 22, 2021.
+He was released by the Tiger-Cats on April 22, 2021.

 Arlington Renegades (first stint)

 Powell was selected by the Arlington Renegades in the 2023 XFL draft.
 He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.